This blog may contain affiliate links. Read our disclosure policy for more info.

 Hostel 53 Sur – My brother stayed here for 3 nights in 2019 and loved his stay.
 He said it was the best-included breakfast he had in Patagonia and the staff are extremely friendly.
 The only negative is the lack of bathrooms.

-Forte Patagonia – A small cozy hostel with a great included breakfast.
-The hostel has really good wifi (uncommon in Puerto Natales), a large kitchen, and very clean comfortable rooms.
-The only bad thing is its a 15-minute walk from the center of town.
+Hostal Nataly – A small cozy hostel with a great included breakfast.
+The hostel has really good wifi (uncommon in Puerto Natales) and very clean comfortable double or twin rooms all with a private bathroom.
+The only bad thing is it’s a 10-minute walk from the center of town and there is no kitchen.

 2. Mid-range Hotels in Puerto Natales